KeithTheEE/TwitterEventBot/ABOUT.md

 The 'unusually short amount of time' is a bit of guesswork, and will need some time to perfect.
-During the time it was being written, a tornado was occuring in XXXXX and I was able to get some sampeling of the time between tweets, and based the 'short amount of time' on that event.
+During the time it was being written, a tornado was occuring in pennsylviania near Lehigh County, and I was able to get some sampeling of the time between tweets, and based the 'short amount of time' on that event.

 Files in Project